graceidiare/Power_BI_Virtual_Case_Experience__Task_2/README.md

 As shown, the total number of customers as shown on the dashboard is 7,043.
 Out of which, 1869 are no longer customers.
 This indicates a 26.54% churn rate (industry standard is 31%).
 Retention is at a rate of 73.46%, which is quite laudable.
 While the churn rate is not skyrocket high, the team can take proactive measures to reduce it.

-PhoneNow is populated by both male and female customers, but there are fewer senior citizens and those without dependents.
+PhoneNow is populated by both male and female customers, but there are fewer senior citizens and those with dependents.

 ![](demographics.png)